On the convergence of a shock capturing discontinuous Galerkin method for nonlinear hyperbolic systems of conservation laws: Energy analysis

 \subsection{Entropy stability}

-The entropy stability result is given as the following theorem: \begin{theorem}[Theorem 3.1 of \cite{hiltebrand2014entropy}] Consider the system of conservation laws \eqref{Eq-CL}, equipped with strictly convex entropy function $U$ and corresponding entropy flux functions $F^{k}, k = 1, \dotsc, d$.
-Furthermore, assume that the exact and approximate solutions have compact support inside the spatial domain $\Omega$.
-Then, the shock capturing discontinuous Galerkin scheme \eqref{Eq-DGSC} approximating \eqref{Eq-CL} has the following properties: \begin{enumerate}[(i)] \item The scheme \eqref{Eq-DGSC} is conservative in the following sense: If $\mbf{u}^h= \mbf{u}(\mbf{v}^h)$ is the approximate solution, then
+The entropy stability result is given as the following theorem: \begin{theorem}[Theorem 3.1 of \cite{hiltebrand2014entropy}] Consider the system of conservation laws \eqref{Eq::CL}, equipped with strictly convex entropy function $U$ and corresponding entropy flux functions $F^{k}, k = 1, \dotsc, d$.
+Furthermore, assume that the exact and approximate solutions have compact support inside the spatial domain $\dom$.
+Then, the SC-DG scheme \eqref{Eq-DGSC} approximating \eqref{Eq::CL} has the following properties: \begin{enumerate}[(i)] \item The scheme \eqref{Eq-DGSC} is conservative in the following sense: If $\uh= \uu(\vh)$ is the approximate solution, then

-\item The scheme \eqref{Eq-DGSC} is entropy stable i.e., the approximate solution $\mbf{u}^h$ admits the following fully discrete global entropy bounds,
+\item The scheme \eqref{Eq-DGSC} is entropy stable i.e., the approximate solution $\uh$ admits the following fully discrete global entropy bounds,

-where $\mbf{u}^*(t^0_-)$ is called the minimum total entropy state of the projected initial data and is defined as
+where $\uu^*(t^0_-)$ is called the minimum total entropy state of the projected initial data and is defined as

 \end{enumerate} \end{theorem} \begin{proof}(Sketch) The proof of this theorem is not strongly dependent on the presence of streamline-diffusion stabilization, and is in fact very similar to the proof presented in \cite{hiltebrand2014entropy}.
 We give only a sketch here, mainly with the aim to introduce terms that facilitate exposition of the material in the following.
 Consult \cite{mythesis} for a more detailed version of the proof.